muydanny/backend-curriculum-site/module3/projects/consultancy/development.md

 * Working in short 3 or 4 day "Sprints"
 * Using GitHub
-* Setting up Continuous Integration and Continuous Deployment
+* Setting up Continuous Integration and Continuous Deployment (optional)
-* Using a project management tool such as Github Projects
+* Using Github Projects as a project management tool
 * Conducting Story Grooming meetings
 * Doing daily Stand Ups
 * Demoing your project to your Project Manager